Ludmila Seefried-Matějková: Works

 Ludmila Seefried-Matejkova studied figure sculpture under Prof.Marie Uchytilova-Kucova in Prague.
 She was able to look into the abstract form under Prof. Joe Henry Lonas.
 Her sculptures from this period were stylized anthropomorphic or bioform constructions in plaster.

-She soon realized that abstraction limits her possibilities of expression and returned to the figure sculpting.
-The hyper-realistic, life-size polyester figure” Hanna” (final work for master class at the HfBK 1973) marked out future direction of her sculptural works.
+She soon realized that abstraction limits her possibilities of expression and returned to figure sculpting.
+The hyper-realistic, life-size polyester figure "Hanna" (final work for master class at the HfBK 1973) marked out the future direction of her sculptural works.
 The effect of her figural sculptures was often intensified by environment installations: Scream 1976, On Edge 1977, Outside the Door 1980 and others.

 Since 1980 she has returned to classic materials: clay, stone and wood.
 She takes her subjects from life around her, the city with its variety of human characters and their fates, the social differences to the fringes of society.
 A series of heads/busts of different characters, mainly in terracotta, were the Turkish Woman 1983, Homeless 1990, Cunning Stockbroker and Girl at the Exhibition 1996 and others.
 Her sculptures based on reality were transformed portraits of real people from everyday life, interpreted by the artist into her own sculptural language: Beggar Woman 1997, Underground 2001-2 and others.
 The sculpture Father`s Hat 1995 is a self-portrait.